 Sync your SMS blast based on your niche and promotion.
 For example, an SMS that is promoting a weekend sale at your store should be sent on Saturday morning or Friday night the earliest.
 This will help your customers make the necessary plans for their weekend and make them more likely to visit your store and shop.

-Understanding your target customers is important in determining how to send SMS campaigns with the right message and at the right time.
+Understanding your target customers is important in determining how to send SMS for business with the right message and at the right time.
 Don’t be afraid to experiment, but be sure to maintain professionalism at all times.
 Analyze your results and evaluate how you can improve your campaign to surpass the industry benchmark of a 45% response rate.